 Again, thank you for being such a wonderful tenant.
 I hope that you will continue to be a tenant at ______ (address).
 If you have any questions, please feel free to call me at ________(phone number).

 ________ (Landlord’s printed name)

 A rent increase letter is drafted by the landlord to indicate the policies of the houses on the rental program.
 The writer may wish to increase the rent paid.
-The reason as to why the rent will be increased in the future date are written in the letter.
+The reason why the rent will be increased in the future date is written in the letter.
 It is good to put this type of communication in writing specifically to each tenant.

 More Rent Increase Letter Samples

 Sample 30 Day Rent Increase Notice

 Sample Rent Increase Letter to Tenants

 It is critical to write a letter to inform tenants about the changes in the houses and the need to increase the rent.
 You should avoid clashes with the tenants of delayed payments through the provision of rent increase letter in advance.
 Keep the following in mind when writing a rent increase notice.